idr4n/nvim-lua/README.md

 - Take a look at the list of `ensure_installed` servers in `lua/config/lsp/server_names.lua` and comment out or delete the ones you don't need.
 These servers are installed by `Mason` automatically.
 - There are some commands in `lua/config/commands.lua` that would work only in macOS (e.g., those with `open -a`).
 This would not give you an error in Linux unless you try to trigger those commands.
 So either adjust them or delete them.
 - Similarly, a command like `MdToPdfWatch` requires a `pandoc` setting in your system that you can get from my [dotfiles](https://github.com/idr4n/.dotfiles).
 Same for `:CodeRun<cr>`, you need to install this [script](https://github.com/idr4n/.dotfiles/blob/master/scripts/code_run) in your path.
-- Yazi and Broot should be installed in your system to be able to use them as file managers.
+- Yazi should be installed in your system to be able to use it as file managers.

 ## Useful mappings